 Location: Throughout Haiti

-- Do not attempt to drive through roadblocks; and
+- Do not walk, swim, or drive through flood waters.

-- Keep travel documents up to date and easily accessible.
+- Make sure your travel documents are up to date and easily accessible.

 - U.S. Embassy Port-au-Prince, Haiti

 Non-emergency inquiries: email@example.com